codescene-oss/codescene-custom-dashboards/Grafana-QuickStart.md

 5. Customise visualisation look and feel
 ## Detailed Setup
 Grafana data setups are standard across most connections.
 It requires a secure data connection and a call to an API.
 What is returned is parsed and displayed.
 1. The easiest way to parse JSON in Grafana is to use a plugin.
 Infinity is a powerful and flexible tool to parse JSON, XML, and REST APIs.
 It also provides a powerful UQL editor to create customised queries.
-More information is available here: [https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/](Infinity Datasource Plugin)
+More information is available here: [Infinity Datasource Plugin](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/)
 2. Create a Bearer Token in Codescene.
 A REST API token can be created under the main Configuration menu item.
 Add a new token and copy the token to a secure location.
 Choose *Read privileges*.
 Make sure to copy it because you cannot see it again later.
 Note the CodeScene project number you intend to query (visible in the Codescene URL when you click on a Project Dashboard).
 3. Create a new Infinity data source in Grafana.
 Someone with admin rights needs to set up both CodeScene and Grafana.
 Name it ***CodeScene.io \- Infinity***
     1. Test the query from a command line